uhh-lt/hatespeech/README.md

 ## Folder Description
 ```
-./Data                      --> contains the individual movie utterances files obtained after annotaion in MTurk.
-Also they are all combinded into a single file('all_movies.csv').
-Apart from this the folder contains the social media hatespeech dataset(Fox News and Twitter).
+./Data                  --> contains social media hatespeech dataset(Fox News and Twitter), individual movie utterances files as well as combinded into a single file('all_movies.csv') obtained after annotaion in MTurk.

 ./Models                --> Contains the codes for all the classification models used

 ./Code For Annotations  --> Contains the codes for preprocessing the dataset, the raw subtitles and preparing them for annotations
 ```

+## Sections
+[Data](): This contains the different types of datasets used in the experiments and also describes their annotation process

+[Models](): This folder contains the classification models used to classify the movies